-What are the Physical Effects of Sadness on Your Body?
+What are the Physical Effects of Sadness on the Body?

-Sadness and depression can have serious physical effects on your body, such as loss of appetite or your perception of temperature.
+There are serious physical effects of sadness and depression on your body, such as loss of appetite and your perception of temperature.

 When you feel down, the circuits in your brain for physical and emotional pain overlap.

-This doesn’t just happen in the areas of your brain that are related to the purely affective component of pain, but also in areas related to your somatic perception.
+This doesn’t just happen in the areas of your brain that are related to the purely physical component of pain, but also in areas related to your somatic perception.

-But why does this happen?
-It triggers a negative impact on your body, especially on your immune system that can potentially increase your risk of disease, particularly the inflammatory type.
+This triggers a negative impact on your body, especially on your immune system, which can potentially increase your risk of disease, particularly inflammatory disease.

 It affects your perception of temperature